What Is UV Printing? A Beginner's Guide

 Image: Matthew Cornelius

 And honestly, there are tons more materials worth exploring!
-Here's what you should know about different types:
+Here is what you should know about handling different types of surfaces

 - Hard Materials (recommended): Rigid, flat surfaces like metal plates, wooden boards, and ceramics work best.
 They stay firmly in place during printing, giving you clean and detailed results.